BDC Hamburger Icon

 10. Open a delivery arm.

-When some states forced restaurants to stop in-person dining during the coronavirus pandemic, many of these establishments started offering home delivery services to keep food going out and money coming in.
-Some began offering their dishes via platforms like DoorDash and Grubhub, while others created in-house delivery systems with their servers now acting as delivery drivers.
+When some states forced restaurants to stop in-person dining during the coronavirus pandemic, many establishments started offering home delivery services to keep food going out and money coming in.
+Some began selling their dishes via platforms like DoorDash and Grubhub while others created in-house delivery systems with their servers now acting as delivery drivers.
+These practices have continued in the years since.

-Carefully study the terms of each food delivery service app and weigh their charges against expenses you could incur handling delivery yourself.
-For instance, Grubhub charges 15-20% to be listed on their site and another 10% if a customer wants to have their food delivered.
-It’s expensive, but it can be extra revenue from periods of spare capacity in the kitchen without requiring additional staff.
-[Related article: Is Grubhub Good for Restaurants?]
+As you consider opening a delivery arm, carefully study the terms of each food delivery service app and weigh their charges against expenses you could incur handling delivery yourself.
+For instance, Grubhub charges 15-20 percent to be listed on its site and another 10 percent if a customer wants to have their food delivered.
+It’s expensive, but it can be extra revenue for periods of spare capacity in your kitchen without requiring additional staff.
+[Related article: Should Your Restaurant Be on Grubhub?]

 11. List your restaurant on table booking apps.

-Like with food delivery apps, keep these two drawbacks in mind: Subscription charges eat into profit margins, and reservation apps are an intermediary that essentially own your customer’s contact information.
-You’ll get bookings, but you never get to keep customers’ email addresses or cell numbers, so you can’t market to them directly.
+Like with food delivery apps, reservation apps have two drawbacks: Subscription charges eat into profit margins, and reservation apps are intermediaries that essentially own your customers’ contact information.
+You’ll get bookings, but you don’t get to keep customers’ email addresses or cell numbers, so you can’t market to them directly.

 12. Hire a reputable accountant.